Index

 4 - Final notes

-- We should use ref if we want to change the variable's value.
-If we want to create a new variable, we should use out.
-Use in when we don't want the value to be modified.
+- We should use ref if we want to change the value of the variable, on the other hand, if we want to create a new variable we must use out.
+Use in when you want the value to not be modifiable.

 - We cannot use in, ref, or out in asynchronous methods or iterators.